 Exclusion Criteria

-- Prior treatment with an antibody-drug conjugate in any setting
+- Prior treatment with a topoisomerase inhibitor antibody drug conjugate in any setting

 - Prior treatment with an oral novel estrogen receptor degrader or modulator in the metastatic setting (selective estrogen receptor down regulator [SERD], selective estrogen receptor modulator [SERM], proteolysis targeting chimera [PROTAC], or complete estrogen receptor antagonist [CERAN]).
 Prior fulvestrant is allowed.
-A washout period of 7 days is required for any endocrine or targeted therapy
+A washout period of 7 days is required for any endocrine or targeted therapy.
+A washout period of 14 days is required for any chemotherapy

 - Patients with known brain metastases that are symptomatic or that require therapy for symptom control are not eligible.
 Patients with stable or asymptomatic brain metastases are allowed.
 Participants with CNS metastases treated by neurosurgical resection or brain biopsy performed within 4 weeks before day 1 of study therapy will be excluded